Table of Contents

 2. Weak Relationship Building – accounts for 16% of average customer churn

-Building long-lasting relationships with your customers is a process that starts at the early stages of the customer lifecycle throughout and generates the loyalty you are granted with in the long run.
+Building long-lasting relationships with your customers is a process that starts at the early stages of the customer lifecycle throughout and generates the loyalty you are granted in the long run.
 Loyalty is an undeniable differentiator between you and your competition.

 Throughout all your interactions with a customer, it’s essential to nurture a healthy and sustainable relationship that goes far beyond the initial sale.
 Weak relationship building accounts for 16% of the average customer churn.
 The key is to make them feel listened to and cared for, as well as understand they’re working with a proactive and professional team that always strives to provide the best customer experience.